-Canning jars – this recipe will make enough for a little more than four ½ pint jars or 8 ounce jars.
+- Canning jars – this recipe will make enough for a little more than four ½ pint, 8 ounce jars.

 If you are short on time, you can skip the overnight step.
 It will take about 45 minutes of cooking time to have canned jam.